omseeth/omseeth.github.io/_posts/2025-08-14-MCoT_sketching.md

 {
     "instruction": "Find proofs for geometry problems.",
     "query": "Prove the angles of ABC provided in the attached image sum to 180. <image> VT_011 VT_115 VT_563 VT_101 ...
 VT_909 </image>",
-    "rationale": "<think> I need figure out how ABC are related in the image.
+    "rationale": "<think> I need to figure out how ABC are related in the image.
 The image shows a triangle.
 I need to prove that the angles of the triangle sum to 180.
 To find an answer, I draw a triangle: Let's call it ABC. <sketch> VT_421 VT_105 VT_983 VT_002 ...
 VT_778 </sketch> I extend the sides from A to B, from A to C, and from B to C. <sketch> VT_421 VT_105 VT_983 VT_001 ...
 VT_708 </sketch> I draw a line parallel to AB through point C. <sketch> VT_420 VT_105 VT_983 VT_001 ...
 VT_718 </sketch> <observe> The angles at point C created by the parallel line correspond to the interior angles at points A and B. When I add those angles up, they form a straight line at point C, which measures 180.
-Since those angles correspond exactly to the three interior angles of the triangle, the sum of the interior angles is 180. </observe> This is prove follows from the alternate interior angles theorem. </think>", "answer": "The alternate interior angles theorem shows that all angles at point C created by the parallel line sum to 180.
+Since those angles correspond exactly to the three interior angles of the triangle, the sum of the interior angles is 180. </observe> This proof follows from the alternate interior angles theorem. </think>", "answer": "The alternate interior angles theorem shows that all angles at point C created by the parallel line sum to 180.
 They further correspond to the interior angles at points A and B. Therefore, the angles of ABC provided in the attached image sum to 180."
 }
 ``